-Trauma cover provides a financial safety net in the event you are diagnosed with a specified medical condition or serious injury, or undergo a specific medical procedure outlined in your policy.
+Trauma insurance provides a financial safety net in the event you are diagnosed with a specified medical condition or serious injury, or undergo a specific medical procedure outlined in your policy.

 It provides support for you and your family if the trauma you experience means it is difficult or impossible for you to work.

-Things to take into consideration when determining the level of trauma cover you may need include:
+Things to take into consideration when determining the level of trauma insurance you may need include:

 FAST FACT – Some insurance companies will require you to give them some details about your medical history before they insure you.
 If you don’t give the insurer this information they may refuse your claim.